Hey, and we are going to be in the middle of the day.

 The check is on the way, sir.

-Okay, and I was hoping you could update us on the norm Coleman race against the ex-Hollywood clowns.
+Okay, and I was hoping you could update us on the Norm Coleman race against the ex-Hollywood clowns.

-And because you are the clearest voice on subsidies, Jason, I want to ask you uh why shouldn't we take action to stop subsidized news and subsidize information and subsidize entertainment so that we uh can turn the tables on this media slash Hollywood treasonous conglomerates so they become dependent on the willingness of we the people to buy their products Well look let me let me go back to the let me go back to the Coleman uh the Coleman race here and Franken.
+And because you are the clearest voice on subsidies, Jason, I want to ask you, why shouldn't we take action to stop subsidize news and subsidize information and subsidize entertainment so that we can turn the tables on this media slash Hollywood treasonous conglomerate so they become dependent on the willingness of we the people to buy their pot in the middle.

 I don't know if you've heard about this.

-Al Franken's Two Americas uh is simply this.
+Al Franken's To Americas is simply this.

 You pay the taxes, he doesn't.